arduino/docs-content/content/hardware/05.pro-solutions/solutions-and-kits/opta/tutorials/tank-level-app-note/content.md

 ![Graphical representation of the tank level monitoring application](assets/application_representation.svg)

 The Big Tank has at least twice the capacity of the Small Tank in the experimental setup shown above.
-The Opta™ devices communicate with each other using Modbus RTU protocol over the RS-485 interface to oversee its responsible container.
+The Opta™ devices communicate with each other using Modbus RTU protocol over the RS-485 interface to oversee its responsible tank.

 ## Hardware and Software Requirements